-Research Interests: To provide a more complete understanding of the role of the dopaminergic system in normal and abnormal adaptive behavior by using methods from behavioral-, systems-, and computational neuroscience.
+Research Interests: To provide a more complete understanding of the role of monoaminergic systems in normal and abnormal adaptive behavior by using methods from behavioral-, cognitive-, systems-, and computational neuroscience.

-Current work: Experimental work involves the use of rodent models to manipulate, visualize, and examine various aspects of the involvement of the dopaminergic system in normal and abnormal behavior.
+Current work: Experimental work involves the use of rodent models to manipulate, visualize, and examine various aspects of the involvement of the monoaminergic systems in normal and abnormal behavior, and the use of EEG recordings to translate these findings to human populations.
 Current work includes behavioral studies, pharmacological manipulations, multiple electrode recordings, and optogenetic manipulations in behaving mice and rats, and EEG recordings in human participants.
-Computational models are used to integrate the growing body of data relative to the role of the dopamine system in learning, memory, and attention.
+Computational models are used to integrate the growing body of data relative to the role of the monoamine systems in learning, memory, and attention.
 Research is relevant to psychopathology ranging from Addiction, to Autism, Mental Retardation, Schizophrenia, Parkinson’s Disease, and Huntington’s Disease.

-Funding and service: Dr. Catalin Buhusi serves on the Editorial Board of Frontiers in Integrative Neuroscience, Learning & Behavior, Timing & Time Perception, and Journal of Experimental Analysis of Behavior.
+Funding and service: Dr. Catalin Buhusi has served on the Editorial Boards of Frontiers in Integrative Neuroscience, Learning & Behavior, Timing & Time Perception, and Journal of Experimental Analysis of Behavior.
 He has also served on various national and international review panels.
 His work has been continuously funded from 2002 by the National Institute of Mental Health, National Institute on Drug Abuse, National Institute of Neurological Disorders and Stroke, and Brain & Behavior Research Foundation (formerly NARSAD).

 Prospective students and postdocs are encouraged to contact the PI.